MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 ## Overview

-This article provides information on how to troubleshoot issues with the network filter extension (NetExt) that's installed as part of Microsoft Defender for Endpoint on macOS.
+This article provides information on how to troubleshoot issues with the network extension (NetExt) that's installed as part of Microsoft Defender for Endpoint on macOS.

-The network filter extension (NetExt) is used by [Network Protection](network-protection-macos.md) is enabled on Mac devices.
+NetExt is used by [Network Protection](network-protection-macos.md) is enabled on Mac devices.

 **Symptom**: